AmineDjeghri/awesome-os-setup/docs/apps/apps_configuration_and_shorcuts.md

 - (To confirm) Pycharm Jupyter Notebook: Use the one provided in Pycharm.
 It provides better autocomplete.
 - WriterSide issue : files eit

 ### 1.9.2.
-Personal pycharm shortcuts
+Personal PyCharm shortcuts

 Official[Link to Cheatsheet](https://resources.jetbrains.com/storage/products/pycharm/docs/PyCharm_ReferenceCard.pdf)

 Some of them are re-mapped :

-The macos shortcuts are inverted in my system so i can use the same commands as in windows.
+The macOS shortcuts are inverted in my system so i can use the same commands as in windows.
 The ones in this list works for both since i use the name of the key and not the real inverted key.
 **Panels & windows :**

 | Panel                        | Windows (MacOS) Shortcut                     |